dmwit/effect-stack/README.md

 to capture all of these effects in one monad.

-With just the tools provided by the 'transformers' package, though, this type can be somewhat frustrating to use.
-Getting access to the 'WriterT [Warning]' part of the stack, for example, involves lifting the write effect through three layers of the stack using something like:
+With just the tools provided by the `transformers` package, though, this type can be somewhat frustrating to use.
+Getting access to the `WriterT [Warning]` part of the stack, for example, involves lifting the write effect through three layers of the stack using something like: